Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Quick Answer

-A crochet plant hanger pattern is a set of instructions that guides you through creating a handmade holder for your potted plants using yarn and a crochet hook.
-These patterns range from simple single-crochet designs to intricate lacework, and they offer a charming, customizable way to display greenery indoors or outdoors.
-At KnotToYarn.com, we believe every crocheter can craft a stunning plant hanger with the right guidance.
+A crochet plant hanger is a handmade holder for your potted plants, made with yarn and a hook.
+Designs range from simple single-crochet tubes to intricate lacework, and they’re a charming, customizable way to show off greenery indoors or out.
+With a little guidance, anyone can make a really nice one.

 At a Glance